cyberjunky/home-assistant-toon_boilerstatus/info.md

 You also need to install ToonStore and the BoilerStatus app, you can find information on how to install these on forum mentioned above.

-{% if not installed %}

-## Installation

-- Install this integration using HACS.
-- Configure using configuration instructions below.
-- Restart Home-Assistant.

-{% endif %}

 ## Usage
 To use this component in your installation, add the following to your `configuration.yaml` file: